-The ranking of economies on the ease of getting electricity is determined by sorting their distance to frontier scores for getting electricity.
-These scores are the simple average of the distance to frontier scores for all the component indicators except the price of electricity (figure 2).
+The ranking of economies on the ease of getting electricity is determined by sorting their scores for getting electricity.
+These scores are the simple average of the scores for all the component indicators except the price of electricity (figure 2).

 Data on the reliability of supply are collected from the electricity distribution utilities or regulators, depending upon the specific technical nature of the data.
 The rest of the information, including data on transparency of tariffs and procedures for obtaining electricity connection, are collected from all market players—the electricity distribution utility, electricity regulatory agencies and independent professionals such as electrical engineers, electrical contractors and construction companies.
 The distribution utility consulted is the one serving the area (or areas) where warehouses are most commonly located.
 If there is a choice of distribution utilities, the one serving the largest number of customers is selected.